jasonelliots/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token or an authentication token is issued by the server to a user in exchange for something like correct login credentials.
+This token (string of cryptic numbers/characters) can then be stored in local storage or session storage and read by the server when determining what permissions/access the user has for a web application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Can use protected routes that can only be accessed if a user has a valid token.
+Can also send API calls with an authentication header that provides a token to be able to access the API.

 - [ ] Describe how web servers work.

+A web server hosts code for a website/application and serves that information/code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Update - by making an HTTP put request
+Delete - by making an HTTP delete request

 ## Project Set Up